pletfix/docs/en/installation.md

     The command above will create a fresh Pletfix Application in the directory you specify (here "my-project-name").

     At the end it will ask you "Do you want to remove the existing VCS (.git, .svn..) history?
 [Y,n]?", something you should answer with Y(es).

 2. Directory Permissions

-    After download Pletfix, you may create the folder `storage` with following subfolders:
+    After you have downloaded Pletfix, you may create the folder `storage` with following subfolders:

     ~~~
     storage/